cpplain/limbo/issue-30-lazy-record-parsing/CURRENT_STATUS.md

 # Current Status: Lazy Record Parsing Implementation
-*Last Updated: 2025-12-06*
+*Last Updated: 2025-06-13*

 ## Executive Summary
-We have successfully completed the core implementation of lazy record parsing at the `ImmutableRecord` level.
-The implementation compiles cleanly with and without the `lazy_parsing` feature flag, and all unit tests pass.
-The foundation is ready for cursor/VDBE integration.
+We have successfully completed the core implementation of lazy record parsing at the `ImmutableRecord` level AND integrated it with the VDBE op_column operation.
+SELECT queries now properly trigger lazy parsing, accessing only the columns that are actually needed.
+The implementation compiles cleanly with and without the `lazy_parsing` feature flag, and all tests pass.

 ## What's Been Completed ✅